-- Here are 367 or so tunes.
+- Here are 398 (at last count) tunes.
 I'll be editing these as I have time and adding new tunes every now and then.

-- Here are 322 or so fiddle tunes that Mark Wardenburg has transcribed from various recordings.
+- Here are 369 (at last count) fiddle tunes.
+Mark Wardenburg has transcribed these from various recordings.

 - Chord charts for many of the tunes.
 Yes, we know that there isn't always agreement on what the "correct" chords are.
 Here are the ones we use for a good number of our favorite tunes.
 They should match the fiddle and banjo double stops in the transcriptions and tabs.
 The chords for the rest of the tunes can be found on the fiddle transcriptions and on some of the banjo tabs (I'm going back and adding them in as I find time).